LaMatemaga/LaMatemaga/README.md

 - 👩🏻‍🏫 I am working on [mathematics content for developers](https://github.com/LaMatemaga/CF-Matematicas) to make it easier to understand.
 Math should be fun!
 I'm also working on [material to learn how to code in R](https://github.com/LaMatemaga/Introduccion-a-R).
 Both repositories are in Spanish!

-- 🌱 I’m currently learning about Databricks (for the ML Associate Certification) and Amazon Web Services (for the Cloud Practitioner Certification)
+- 🌱 I’m currently preparing myself for a Salesforce certification and an Azure certification

+- ☁️ I currently have an AWS Cloud Practitioner Certification

 - 🙋🏻‍♀️ I love volunteering for events and sharing knowledge!
 I'm currently part of the [AWS Community Builder](https://aws.amazon.com/developer/community/community-builders/community-builders-directory/?cb-cards.sort-by=item.additionalFields.cbName&cb-cards.sort-order=asc&awsf.builder-category=cb-type%23ai-ml&awsf.location=location%23latam&awsf.year=year%232023) and [Women Techmaker Ambassador](https://www.womentechmakers.com/ambassadors/profiles/6373c8aa108c6b079a57f968/cynthia_castillo) programs